Uniforms of the Royal Danish Army: NCU

 In 2015, it was decided that a Nordic unified uniform system should replace the M/11.
 This was partly because M/11 was based around uniform systems from the 70s, and therefore in need of an update.
 By 2019, four final pre-qualified suppliers supplied test uniforms to the military, with soldiers from Guard Hussar Regiment, Jutland Dragoon Regiment, Signal Regiment and Engineer Regiment testing the uniforms.
 In 2022, Norwegian consortium Oskar Pedersen A/S was chosen as the supplier.
-By 2024, the first uniforms were delivered to Danish Defence Acquisition and Logistics Organization, with a plan of issuing the uniform system to Danish Defence and Home Guard from 2025 to 2027.
+By 2024, the first uniforms were delivered to Danish Defence Acquisition and Logistics Organization (DALO), with a plan of issuing the uniform system to Danish Defence and Home Guard from 2025 to 2027.
 Denmark will keep MultiCam as the camouflage pattern, the other countries will keep their own camouflage pattern.
 However, the Royal Danish Navy, Naval Home Guard and Danish Emergency Management Agency will be issued a blue uniform instead.

 In June 2025, the first uniforms were issued to 30 soldiers of the Schleswig Regiment of Foot.
+The Danish variant of the uniform is the only one to incorporate RFID-chips in the cloths for improved inventory management.
+This decision caused alarm from some soldiers and received criticism, as there was a fear that the chips could be targeted by enemy forces.
+However, both DALO and experts dismissed this issue.

+By November 2025, the issuing of the uniforms was paused following a lack of correct sizes.

+M/26

+Due to the issues related to the NCU uniform, DALO signed a contract with Seyntex (working with Crye Precision) to deliver new uniforms.
+The uniform is named M/26 and is set to be introduced by October 2026.